-There’s good reason for this, too – written content is important, and can provide you with a significant return on your investment.
-However, there’s more to content marketing than the written word, and utilizing non-written types of content in your online marketing efforts can drive significant traffic, result in ongoing growth, and support profitability.
+There’s good reason for this, too – written content is essential and can provide you with a significant return on your investment.
+However, there’s more to content marketing than the written word.
+Utilizing non-written types of content in your online marketing efforts can drive significant traffic, result in ongoing growth, and support profitability.

 A Look at the Statistics

 While the statistics surrounding written content are impressive, those surrounding non-written content marketing metrics are just as remarkable.
 Here are a few of the most important takeaways, according to HubSpot:

 - Podcast listening grew 23% between 2015 and 2016, and 21% of Americans 12 and older report listening to at least one podcast in the previous month.

 - Of the content distribution channels most heavily used in digital marketing, five have nothing to do with written content (YouTube, Facebook Video, Instagram, podcasts and Snapchat).

 - Visual content is 40x more likely to be shared on social platforms than other types of content.

 - Infographics are liked/shared on Facebook 3x more than any other type of content.

 Those are pretty impressive statistics, and they clearly illustrate the need to ensure you have non-written content in your marketing strategy.
 What types of content work best, though?
 There are quite a few that you should know, and we’ll outline them below.

 Vital Non-Written Content Types for Content Marketing Campaigns